 Choosing fonts that work is an essential part of ensuring your social media graphics successfully communicate your message to your audience.

-A social media manager is two parts analyst and one part creative designer, with a sprinkling of customer care expertise thrown in too.
+A social media manager is two parts analyst and one-part creative designer, with a sprinkling of customer care expertise thrown in too.
 To succeed in the creative part you don’t have to be an accomplished graphic designer.
 However, having some basic knowledge of typography and the impact that it can have will make all the difference.

-Choosing fonts for your social media graphics is a simple enough process, provided you are aware of the basic principals of typography.
+Choosing fonts for your social media graphics is a simple enough process, provided you are aware of the basic principles of typography.
 Fonts are about way more than making something look nice.
 They have a whole host of other effects, including subconsciously accentuating and drawing attention to certain aspects of a brand.

 When you make social media graphics it’s important to ask yourself what sort of impression you want to have on your audience.
 Obviously, certain typographic decisions will be made by your brand for consistency’s sake.
 But beyond that, you want to be intentional with your typographic decisions.